astroHaoPeng/CelesTrak-sgp4-matlab-only/readme.md

 2019/08/05:\
 I have replaced all codes from shupp/sgp4 with those from CelesTrak.com.
 The `tmatvera.out` file was missing in repo `shupp/sgp4` and is added now.

+2019/08/06: IMPORTANT ! \
+Original codes from CelesTrak.com are backed up in a new branch [`CelesTrak-original-codes`](https://github.com/astroHaoPeng/CelesTrak-sgp4-matlab-only/tree/CelesTrak-original-codes).
+From now on, the `main` branch will be my own codes and modifications.

 # My Initialization Modifications